jaychalmers/multiAnimation/README.md

 # multiAnimation
-Short Javascript animation for Raphael Library.
+Short Javascript animation using Raphael library.

+Was submitted, embedded in a website, as my end of term assignment for Introduction to Multimedia, Year 1, Computer Science BSc, University of Sussex (Autumn 2015).